berkeikikarakayali/staj-takip/README.md

 - ✅ Access your data from any device, everything stays synced
 - ✅ Dark mode / Light mode
 - ✅ Works on mobile
-- ✅ Turkish, English and German language options
+- ✅ Turkish and English language options

 ## Tech Stack